gtiley/diamond-identifiability/scripts-for-analyses/readme.md

 processNetworks.snaq.extra.pl - Generates summary statistics from SNaQ results across simulation replicates of gene trees with error. processNetworks.snaq.pl - Generates summary statistics from SNaQ results across simulation replicates of true gene trees.

+## spMaps
+These are text files that map alleles to species for SNaQ.
+It is possible for a species to be represented by more than a single sequence, but since our similations only had one representative for species, for example *a1*, the SNaQ output will use the species label for that species, such as *A*.
+There are nine mapping files since different diamonds used for simulation have different sampling.